This is your comprehensive guide to the new British Airways First Suite first class seat.

 2015 British Airways first class seat

 The 2015 Prime seat was launched with the introduction of the 787 fleet.
-It is present on all 18 of the 787-9 subfleet and the 12 787-10s, most of which are yet to be delivered.
+It is present on all 18 of the 787-9 subfleet and will be on the 12 787-10s, most of which are yet to be delivered.

 A number of changes were made with the 2015 revision of the seat, including a notable change in the finish of the seat.
 For example, the side console went from a beige colour to jet black with a high-gloss finish: